Raise the Titanic (film): Cast

+Production

+The novel Raise the Titanic! by Clive Cussler was published in 1976.
+In August of that year, producer Robert Shaftel reportedly had the film rights, but in the following month, it was clarified that the film rights had not yet been offered.

 Development

-The novel was published in 1976.
-In August of that year producer Robert Shaftel reportedly had the film rights, but in the following month it was clarified that the film rights had not yet been offered.

-Stanley Kramer

 Lew Grade said he read the novel by Clive Cussler and became interested, thinking there was potential for a series along the lines of the James Bond films.
 He discovered that Stanley Kramer was interested in directing, and Grade said he would buy the rights to the book and let Kramer direct and produce.
 Kramer was making The Domino Principle for Grade.
-In October 1976 Grade had the film rights for a reported $450,000.
+In October 1976, Grade had the film rights for a reported $450,000.

 The book came out in late 1976 and was a best seller.
-In the summer of 1976 Kramer filmed footage from a Bicentennial Ball which he hoped to use in the movie.
+In the summer of 1976, Kramer filmed footage from a Bicentennial Ball which he hoped to use in the movie.

-In January 1977 Kramer signed contracts to direct the film and produced by Marvin Starger.
-In March Grade said he had optioned the rights for two other Dirk Pitt novels, Iceberg and The Sea Dweller.
+In January 1977, Kramer signed contracts to direct the film and for the film to be produced by Marvin Starger.
+In March, Grade said he had optioned the rights for two other Dirk Pitt novels, Iceberg and The Sea Dweller.

 At the Cannes Film Festival in May 1977, Lew Grade revealed the film as part of a slate of projects which included The Boys from Brazil, The Golden Gate (from a novel by Alistair MacLean directed by Jerry Jameson), and $1.97 about the early years of Charles Bronson.

-Pre-production began and models of the ship were built; Grade said that the models were at least two or three times larger than they should be.
-The model was based on blue prints of the actual Titanic and were built at CBS Studio Center in Studio City at a cost of $5–6 million.
+Work soon began and models of the ship were built; Grade said that the models were at least two or three times larger than they should be.
+The models were based on blueprints of the actual Titanic and were built at CBS Studio Center in Studio City at a cost of $5–6 million.

-Eventually in December 1977 Lew Grade said that Kramer had left the project due to creative differences.
-Kramer explained "the factors were casting and the number of miniatures we planned to use.
+Eventually, in December 1977, Lew Grade said that Kramer had left the project due to creative differences.
+Kramer explained, "The factors were casting and the number of miniatures we planned to use.
 You might say one of the possibilities as to why I left was that I felt things might have cost more.
 It's always a little sad to see it happen this way.
 Raise the Titanic was a big challenge – all the excitement of special effects, underwater filming".
 Kramer said the producers wanted the movie made for $9 million but he felt it would cost $14 million.
 Kramer was paid off with a fee of $500,000.